 Fanny and Fanny & Annabelle, written and illustrated by Holly Hobbie

-As much as I love Toot & Puddle, I am even more enamored of Hobbie's newest creation, Fanny, which made my Best Picture Books of 2008 list.
+Hobbie's illustration style is richly detailed, warmly colored and above all else, cozy and comforting, just like her home-loving and roam-loving pigs.
+She creates worlds that I wish I could walk into in every book.
+However, as much as I love Toot & Puddle, I am even more enamored of Hobbie's other creation, a creative little girl who is handy with a needle and thread, Fanny.
+Fanny made my Best Picture Books of 2008 list and I was thrilled when Hobbie wrote a sequel.
 I was Fanny when I was a kid.
 I had a sewing box and my mom's old hand crank sewing machine and I would go to town.
 Making dolls out of pantyhose became popular in the late 1970s and I made myself an orphanage full of six inch tall dolls, as well as an orphanage.
 As a young architect, a big cardboard box and lots of glue was all I needed.
 I also made more than one doll like Annabelle, but I am getting ahead of the story...

 Of course, Fanny's Connie owning friends don't think much of Annabelle or the sewing machine that Fanny gets for her birthday and Fanny begins to have second thoughts about her doll, even going so far as to stick her in a drawer instead of taking her to be like usual.
 But, things work themselves out.
 Annabelle is taken out of the drawer and get to play veterinarian while her friends' Connie dolls serve as nurses.
 The book ends with Fanny making a doll for Annabelle.
 Fanny and Annabelle try to think up good names but fail.
 Then then new little doll pipes up and asks to be named Connie.
 "Hmm," Fanny says, "I'm sure there's never been a Connie like you."
 The book Fanny comes with an Annabelle paper doll to punch out, as well as a blank paper doll for readers to decorate.